DjangoGirls/tutorial/en/django_models/README.md

 So we will need a `publish` method.

-Since we already know what we want to achieve, we can start modeling it in Django!
+Since we already know what we want to achieve, let's start modeling it in Django!

 ## Django model